shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

 **SPECIAL CASE - Zero-Citation Decisions:**

-- If source text has ZERO court citations (BE/EU/INT) (no "arrêt", "arrest", court names with dates):
+Before concluding source has zero citations, verify checklist completed (see Section 1).

+If ALL validation steps completed and NO precedent citations found:
 - AND extracted citedDecisions[] is empty:
   - Score: 100/100
   - Verdict: PASS
   - Confidence: HIGH
   - Summary: "Correct extraction: decision contains no precedent citations"

-  - This is the ONLY scenario where empty extraction should score 100
+This is the ONLY scenario where empty extraction should score 100.

+---

 **Standard Scoring (for decisions with citations):**